 In-state students pay annual tuition of around 32.000 $ and students out of the state pay 16.000 $ more.
 The cost for room and board are equal and come up to 8.600 $, and an added 1.000 $ are required for books and supplies.

-Besides 3 letters of evaluation, and experience in animal, biomedical and veterinary field, personal statement and transcript, the applicants need to have a minimum average GRE of 276 and GPA of 3.80.
+Besides 3 letters of evaluation, and experience in animal, biomedical and veterinary field, personal statements, and transcripts, the applicants need to have a minimum average GRE of 276 and a GPA of 3.80.
 Both international and transfer students can apply for enrollment.

 Pre-requisite courses and subjects include Organic and General Chemistry, English Composition, Biochemistry, General Biology, and Physics.

-Even though the College is ranked second best in the world, the average pass rate for the license exam is 100% successful, more than UC Davis.
+Even though the College is ranked third-best in the world, the average pass rate for the license exam is 100% successful, more than UC Davis.

-3. Texas A & M – College of Veterinary Medicine
+3. Michigan State University – College of Veterinary Medicine

-4. Colorado State University – College of Veterinary Medicine
+4. Ohio State University – College of Veterinary Medicine

-5. University of Minnesota – College of Veterinary Medicine
+5. University of Minnesota Twin Cities– College of Veterinary Medicine

 The College of Veterinary Medicine at The University of Minnesota TC represents a public institution founded in 1947.
-On the world rankings of best Vet Med Schools, it takes the 13th place.
+On the world rankings of best Vet Med Schools, it takes 14th place.

 There are four degrees offered at the college: DVM, M.S., Ph.D., and DVM/Ph.D.